charles-hood/lumen-blog/content/posts/2024-18-02--back-from-roatan-week-away-new-perspective/index.md

 socialImage: "./media/Forest.jpg"
 ---

-# Back from Roatán: A Week Away, A New Perspective

 Returning from a week in Roatán, I've noticed a few things that shed light on how a short break can change your perspective on home:

 ## Feeling the Chill